-Satellite-linked (VR4G) receivers are shown as yellow, data recording (VR2W) receivers are blue circles, and temporary or historic receiver locations are shown as black circles.
+Shark monitoring receivers are shown as yellow, data-recording receivers are blue circles, and temporary or historic receiver locations are shown as black circles.

 If you click on an individual receiver’s location, a summary of tag detections, and when the data was last refreshed will pop-up.
 Detection data for different species are organised in separate pages, which you can scroll through by clicking the arrows at the top of the pop-up windows.

 Acoustic receivers record the shark’s identification number and the date and time of the detection.
 Our Tagged Shark Movement videos highlight the type of information which could be developed from the tag detection data that was collected.